All blog posts

 On top of that, are there things that you really have exceptional?
 Something that other offices might not use?

-I'm thinking of an online tool, a platform that we have at our disposal.
+Then I think of an online tool, a platform we have available.
 It's called Modern Health.
-This is a website where you can call on psychological counselling of all kinds for eight sessions a year.
-Doesn't necessarily have to be work-related.
-Mental well-being is of paramount importance here
+It's a website where you can access psychological counseling of all kinds for eight sessions a year.
+It doesn't necessarily have to be work-related.
+Mental well-being is highly valued here.

 So you really assume that employees who feel good about themselves are happier and perform better than they do in the end?